 How to work with them

 As with other influencers, you should find the ones who already have an established image on social media platforms.
 These people can work with your brand to create content that will complement your products or services.
-Once you’ve settled on who you want to work with, you can determine the type of content that you want them to promote.
+Once you’ve settled on who you want to work with, determine the type of content that you want them to promote.

-5) Key Opinion Leaders
+5) Key opinion leaders

 How to work with them